csgoh/processpiper/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/csgoh/processmapper/badge?style=plastic)](https://www.codefactor.io/repository/github/csgoh/processmapper)
 ![code size](https://img.shields.io/github/languages/code-size/csgoh/processmapper?style=plastic)

-# ProcessMapper
+# ProcessPiper

 This is a python library to generate business process diagram using code.
 The intention is adhere to BPMN notation.

-It is still under development :construction:
+It is still under development :construction: Beta version v0.1 will be release soon.

 Initial release would only cover the following basic business process elements.
 Other element types will be introduced in subsequence releases.